 (2) This policy should be read in conjunction with any separate policies in areas such as the Library or Information Technology where various rules and procedures are stipulated governing access to and use of facilities.
 Various penalties or restrictions may apply in those policies (eg. withdrawal of borrowing or network access privileges) separate from this policy.
 Matters may be referred to be dealt with under this policy where deemed necessary or appropriate.

-(10) For the purpose of this policy (refer to SN-AM Associated Document):
+(10) For the purpose of this policy:

 (11) Non-academic misconduct - includes, but is not limited to, conduct where a student: